pfroud/JMCCUL/how-to-check-UL-version.md

 ![Screenshot of webpage with version number text highlighted with a red box](img/for-checking-UL-version/newest-version-online.png)

-## How to check what version of UL is in a mccdaq.exe installer
+## How to check what version of Universal Library is in an mccdaq.exe installer

 Open the `mccdaq.exe` file in [7-Zip](https://www.7-zip.org/).
 Here are two ways to do that: